openbmc/phosphor-power/phosphor-power-sequencer/docs/monitoring_chassis_pgood.md

 - Hardware communication problems
   - Unable to read from named GPIO after multiple retries.
 - The `Available` property of the chassis changes to false.
+- The `Present` property of the chassis changes to false.
+- The chassis power `Status` property changes to `Fault` indicating a blackout.

 ### During power on